IkerGalardi/PBR-Renderer/README.md

 * Normal Mapping

 ## Build instructions
+First of all, the next dependencies need to be installed:
+* GLEW
+* SDL2

 If you want to simply build and test the project type the next command and that should be it!
 ``` bash
 make